surrealdb/surrealmcp/instructions.md

 1. **Use specific record IDs** when you know them for better performance
 2. **Use parameterized queries** to prevent SQL injection when dealing with user input
+3. **Use the enhanced select tool** which safely parameterizes table names and supports user parameters
-3. **Use the raw query tool** for complex operations not covered by convenience functions
+4. **Use the raw query tool** for complex operations not covered by convenience functions
-4. **Use merge/patch modes** when updating records to preserve existing data
+5. **Use merge/patch modes** when updating records to preserve existing data
-5. **Create relationships** to model graph data and enable complex queries
+6. **Create relationships** to model graph data and enable complex queries
-6. **Use table names** in select/delete when you want to operate on all records
+7. **Use table names** in select/delete when you want to operate on all records

 ## Example workflows